yennanliu/CS_basics/system_design/system_design_template_leetcode.md

                 - Read  (QPS, Volume of data)
         (5) Storage estimates
         (6) Memory estimates
-                - If we are using a cache, what is the kind of data we want to store in cache
+                - If we are using a cache, what's kind of data we want to store in cache
                 - How much RAM and how many machines do we need for us to achieve this ?
                 - Amount of data you want to store in disk/ssd
 ```